-All staff should be alert to the risk of peer on peer abuse and understand their role in preventing, identifying and responding to it.
-Staff should know that children are capable of abusing their peers.
-They should never dismiss abusive behaviour as a normal part of growing up, 'banter' or 'just having a laugh', and should not develop high thresholds before taking action.
-Abuse is abuse and peer on peer abuse should be taken as seriously as abuse by adults.
+All staff should be alert to the risk of child-on-child abuse and understand their role in preventing, identifying and responding to it.
+All staff should understand, that even if there are no reports in their school it does not mean it is not happening, it may be the case that it is just not being reported.
+Staff should know that children are capable of abusing their peers and other children, and that abuse can occur in intimate personal relationships between peers and other children.
+They should never dismiss abusive behaviour as a normal part of growing up, 'banter' or 'just having a laugh' and should not develop high thresholds before taking action.
+Abuse is abuse and child on child abuse must be taken as seriously as abuse by an adult.

-1. What is peer on peer abuse?
+12. 1 What is child on child abuse?

-For these purposes, peer on peer abuse is any form of abuse perpetrated by a child towards another child.
-It can take many different forms, including, but not limited to;
+Child on child abuse is any form of abuse perpetrated by a child towards another child.
+It can take many different forms, including, but not limited to:

+- serious bullying (including cyber-bullying)5

+- relationship abuse6

+- domestic violence7

+- child sexual exploitation8

+- youth and serious youth violence9

+- 'upskirting' (see above), harmful sexual behaviour10 (see below)

+- gender-based violence11

-- serious bullying (including cyber-bullying) - relationship abuse - domestic violence - child sexual exploitation - youth and serious youth violence - 'upskirting' (see below), harmful sexual behaviour (see below) - gender-based violence - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - sexual violence (such as rape, assault by penetration and sexual assault; this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment (including sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse) - consensual and non-consensual sharing of nudes and semi nudes images and or videos (previously known as sexting or youth produced sexual imagery)
+- causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party:

+- sexual violence (such as rape, assault by penetration and sexual assault; this may include an online element which facilitates, threatens and/or encourages sexual violence);